Proto-Indo-European nominals: Complex nominals

-As with PIE verbs, a distinction is made between primary formations, i.e. words formed directly from a root as described above, and secondary formations, which are formed from existing words (whether primary or secondary themselves).
+As with PIE verbs, a distinction is made between primary formations, which are words formed directly from a root as described above, and secondary formations, which are formed from existing words (whether primary or secondary themselves).

 Athematic and thematic nominals

 A fundamental distinction is made between thematic and athematic nominals.

 The stem of athematic nominals ends in a consonant.
 They have the original complex system of accent/ablaut alternations described above and are generally held as more archaic.

-Thematic nominals, which became more and more common during the times of later PIE and its older daughter languages, have a stem ending in a thematic vowel, -o- in almost all grammatical cases, sometimes ablauting to -e-.
+Thematic nominals, which became more and more common during the times of later PIE and its younger daughter languages, have a stem ending in a thematic vowel, -o- in almost all grammatical cases, sometimes ablauting to -e-.
 Since all roots end in a consonant, all thematic nominals have suffixes ending in a vowel, and none are root nouns.
 The accent is fixed on the same syllable throughout the inflection.

 From the perspective of the daughter languages, a distinction is often made between vowel stems (that is, stems ending in a vowel: i-, u-, (y)ā-, (y)o-stems) and consonantic stems (the rest).
 However, from the PIE perspective, only the thematic (o-)stems are truly vocalic.
 Stems ending in i or u such as men-ti- are consonantic (i.e. athematic) because the i is just the vocalic form of the glide y, the full grade of the suffix being -tey-.
 Post-PIE ā was actually eh₂ in PIE.

 Among the most common athematic stems are root stems, i-stems, u-stems, eh₂-stems, n-stems, nt-stems, r-stems and s-stems.
 Within each of these, numerous subclasses with their own inflectional peculiarities developed by late PIE times.

 Grammatical categories

 PIE nouns and adjectives (as well as pronouns) are subject to the system of PIE nominal inflection with eight or nine cases: nominative, accusative, vocative, genitive, dative, instrumental, ablative, locative, and possibly a directive or allative.

 The so-called strong or direct cases are the nominative and the vocative for all numbers, and the accusative case for singular and dual (and possibly plural as well), and the rest are the weak or oblique cases.
-This classification is relevant for inflecting the athematic nominals of different accent/ablaut classes.
+This classification is relevant for inflecting the athematic nominals of different accent and ablaut classes.